Roxanne Guinoo

 Roxanne Bosch Guinoo-Yap (born February 14, 1986) is a Filipino actress.
+She mostly appears on TV shows but has also starred in movies, such as Now That I Have You, the Shake, Rattle & Roll film series, and D' Anothers.

-Since April 2012, she is employed by GMA Network, having transferred from ABS-CBN as a contract of GMA Artist Center for three years.
+From April 2012, she was employed by GMA Network, having transferred from ABS-CBN as a contract of GMA Artist Center (now Sparkle GMA Artist Center) for three years.
 In 2015, she transferred back to her home network ABS-CBN.
-She is set to appear as young Amelia Guerrero in The General's Daughter.
 Before her transfer to GMA Network in 2012, she returned to showbiz as a brief Talent5 Artist and appeared in Valiente and an episode in Real Confessions.
 In 2008–2010, she was also with TV5 to appear in Everybody Hapi.